Skip to content

 Testo Philosophy

-Developer's Full Control
+Full Control for the Developer

 From Testo's perspective, tests are the developer's property, not the framework's.
 All metadata and operational data needed by the framework are stored and processed separately.